Kristina McMorris

-Kristina McMorris is an American author of five novels and two novellas.
+Kristina McMorris is an American author of several New York Times, USA Today, and Wall Street Journal bestselling books and a former actress.
+Her works of fiction include two novellas and seven historical novels, most notably the million-copy bestseller Sold on a Monday.

 McMorris's debut novel, Letters from Home, was originally inspired by her grandparents' WWII courtship letters.
 The book was a 2013 nominee for the RITA Award.